50 day Program Update – Forming Habits vs Circadian Rhythm

 I have a few ideas that i will sketch out now and flesh out in another episode.

 Flexible work is one idea.
 Finding ways to adjust my start times, finish times, days off and/or meetings means I will more likely be able to honour and leverage my circadian rhythm.

 Supplementing is something I’m currently doing and will continue.
 It makes a huge difference, and I know after using my fitness pal that it’s very difficult to meet all my nutrient needs, even with a good diet.
-I have been taking Usana supplements for 15 years because of their science backing, quality manufacturing process and proven efficacy.
+I have been taking Usana supplements for 15 years because of their scientific backing, quality manufacturing process and proven efficacy.

-For me, it’s the day to day fitting in of exercise that is more of the challenge, which I’m working on.
+For me, it’s the day-to-day fitting in of exercise that is more of the challenge, which I’m working on.

-Seasonal eating is also a no brainer and I am a huge advocate.
-Research shows that eating in season produce gives you more nutrient rich food, and it’s also cheaper to buy in season stuff because there is a glut!
+Seasonal eating is also a no-brainer and I am a huge advocate.
+Research shows that eating in-season produce gives you more nutrient-rich food, and it’s also cheaper to buy in-season stuff because there is a glut!

-So choice of food is not the issue for me, it’s more about fine tuning my meals in each season so I can maintain energy and eliminate focus.
+So choice of food is not the issue for me, it’s more about fine-tuning my meals in each season so I can maintain energy and eliminate focus.

 Reflection and planning are the last points I’ll make for now.
-All of the above are relevant, but to implement seasonal changes, you need to stand back from your busy life and take stock, then, plan each week or each day to fit in all of the health giving activities you need to do.
+All of the above are relevant, but to implement seasonal changes, you need to stand back from your busy life and take stock, then, plan each week or each day to fit in all of the health-giving activities you need to do.

 Today I updated you on my midway results of my 50 day program.

 I also discussed the importance of honouring your dynamic circadian rhythm so you can be consistent and motivated, and the challenges of doing this within a more fixed framework of creating habits, and managing daily schedules.